tmcw/running-for-nerds/README.md

 Most heart rate sensors work via [EKG](http://en.wikipedia.org/wiki/Electrocardiography), which means that a big part of their effectiveness comes from skin contact and they often work better with sweat moisture.

 Not all do, however - for instance [Fitbit PurePulse](http://help.fitbit.com/articles/en_US/Help_article/Heart-rate-FAQs) uses an optical sensor to estimate blood flow and supposedly derives heart rate from this measurement.
+This system has [had mixed reviews based on its accuracy, which seems to be less than straps](http://recode.net/2015/02/02/three-new-fitbits-see-how-they-run/)

 ### Protocols